 The e-Commerce people challenge

-Work for a business that pays well but doesn’t really know what it needs?
-Or work for a business that knows what it needs, but doesn’t value the skills enough to pay well?
-Neither option is great is it?
+Work for a business which pays well but doesn’t know what it needs?
+Or work for a business which knows what it needs, but doesn’t value the skills enough to pay well?
+Neither option is great, is it?
 That’s why so many people seems to be doing their own thing right now.

-Mind you, saying that, there are many out there who claim to be e-Commerce experts.
+Mind you, saying that, there are many claiming to be e-Commerce experts out there.
 But, who when you start to ask “expert” questions, suddenly turn out to not be so expert after all.

-We once worked with a Head of e-Commerce who’d never calculated an ROI on any of his digital activation for example.
-And we know another e-Commerce consultant who claims to be a marketing expert, but had no idea what we meant when we asked them their approach to segmentation, targeting and positioning.
+For example, we once worked with a Head of e-Commerce who’d never calculated an ROI on any of his digital activation.
+And we know another e-Commerce consultant who claims to be a marketing expert but had no idea what we meant when we asked them to talk through their approach to segmentation.